-- 2.1 Investments may only be made as authorized by the California Government Code Section 53600 et seq. the ("Code") and this policy.
+- 2.1 Investments may only be made as authorized by the California Government Code ("Code") Section 53600 et seq., Sections 16429.1 through 16429.4 and this policy.
 This policy conforms to the Code as well as to customary standards of prudent investment management.
 Should the provisions of the Code become more restrictive than those contained herein, such provisions will be considered as immediately incorporated in this policy.
-Changes to the code which are less restrictive than this Policy may be adopted by the PTSC Board of Directors (Board). - 2.2 This policy sets forth the PTSC's guidelines for the investment of surplus General, Special Revenue, Capital Projects, Enterprise (excluding cash and investments with fiscal agents), Internal Service, and Expendable Trust Funds.
+Changes to the code which are less restrictive than this Policy may be adopted by the PTSC Board of Directors (Board). - 2.2 This policy sets forth the PTSC's guidelines for the investment of surplus General, Special Revenue, Capital Projects, Enterprise (excluding cash and investments with fiscal agents), Internal Service, Expendable Trust Funds, and any new fund created by the Board, unless specifically exempted.
 Excluded from this policy are guidelines for the investment of proceeds related to debt financings, defeased lease transactions, Agency (Deferred Compensation, 401K, and Benefit Assessment District) and Pension Trust Funds. - 2.3 Internal and external portfolio managers may be governed by Portfolio Guidelines which on an individual basis may differ from the total fund guidelines outlined herein.
-The Chief Financial Officer (CFO) is responsible for monitoring and ensuring that the total funds subject to this policy remain in compliance with this policy, and shall report to the Board regularly on compliance.
+The Treasurer is responsible for monitoring and ensuring that the total funds subject to this policy remain in compliance with this policy, and shall report to the Board regularly on compliance.